-ACCOMMODATION: Paramount Guesthouse (or similar) Grade: Simple Guesthouse
+ACCOMMODATION: Teihpha Cottage (or similar) Grade: Simple Guesthouse

 MEALS PROVIDED: BREAKFAST, LUNCH & DINNER DAY 15 - Drive to Dibrugarh via the ancient capital of Sivasagar We head next for Dibrugarh in the upper districts of Assam.
 The drive takes us via the town of Sivasagar, the former capital of the Ahom Kingdom which ruled this region for some six centuries, from 1228 until their destruction by the Burmese in the early 19th century.
 We will stop and visit the ancient ruins before continuing on to the city that has been titled the 'Tea City of India'.
 Located close to the Brahmaputra River, Dibrugarh lies in the heart of Assam's tea country, its surrounding estates accounting for some 50% of the entire regions tea crop.
 In 1950 a major earthquake, measuring 8.5 on the Richter Scale, diverted the course of the river and wiped out about three quarters of the old city.
 From those disastrous ashes though a new city arose, one that has gone on to become a major centre of learning and commerce in India's north-eastern provinces.
-Our accommodation for tonight is in colonial tea bungalows, set within peaceful gardens on the edge of the city.
+Our accommodation for tonight is in colonial tea bungalows, twin share rooms set within peaceful gardens on the edge of the city.
 They are a great chance to relax and reflect on the experience of exploring the remote villages of Nagaland.

-ACCOMMODATION: Mancotta Heritage Chang Bungalow (or similar) Grade: Simple Hotel
+Mancotta Heritage Chang Bungalow (or similar) Grade: Simple Hotel

 MEALS PROVIDED: BREAKFAST DAY 16 - Learn about the tea industry at a local tea garden.
 Fly to Guwahati We'll have a relaxed start to the morning today.
-After breakfast we visit Ethelwold tea plantation and have a chance to see how one of our favourite drinks is grown, harvested, processed and most importantly tasted to ensure the correct quality.
-Tea from here is sent to Kolkata to be auctioned and shipped worldwide.
+After breakfast we visit Ethelwold tea plantation and have a chance to see how one of our favourite drinks is grown, harvested, processed using the crush, tear and curl method.
+Most importantly we'll have a chance to taste the tea.
+Tea from Ethelwold is mostly used for the Indian domestic market and is ideal for making strong masala chai.
 In the afternoon we'll take the short flight back to Guwahati.
 After checking in to our hotel the evening is free for a final meal together.

+ACCOMMODATION:

-ACCOMMODATION: Dynasty Hotel (or similar) Grade: Comfortable Hotel
+Dynasty Hotel (or similar)

+Grade: Comfortable Hotel